 - All candidates must receive the same treatment.
-Examiners must mark the last candidate in exactly the same way as they mark the first. - Mark schemes should be applied positively.
-Candidates must be rewarded for what they have shown they can do rather than penalised for omissions. - Examiners should mark according to the mark scheme not according to their perception of where the grade boundaries may lie. - All the marks on the mark scheme are designed to be awarded.
+Examiners must mark the first candidate in exactly the same way as they mark the last. - Mark schemes should be applied positively.
+Candidates must be rewarded for what they have shown they can do rather than penalised for omissions. - Examiners should mark according to the mark scheme not according to their perception of where the grade boundaries may lie. - There is no ceiling on achievement.
+All marks on the mark scheme should be used appropriately. - All the marks on the mark scheme are designed to be awarded.
 Examiners should always award full marks if deserved, i.e. if the answer matches the mark scheme.
-Examiners should also be prepared to award zero marks if the candidate's response is not worthy of credit according to the mark scheme. - Where some judgement is required, mark schemes will provide the principles by which marks will be awarded and exemplification/indicative content will not be exhaustive. - When examiners are in doubt regarding the application of the mark scheme to a candidate's response, a senior examiner must be consulted before a mark is awarded. - Crossed out work should be marked UNLESS the candidate has replaced it with an alternative response.
+Examiners should also be prepared to award zero marks if the candidate's response is not worthy of credit according to the mark scheme. - Where some judgement is required, mark schemes will provide the principles by which marks will be awarded and exemplification may be limited. - When examiners are in doubt regarding the application of the mark scheme to a candidate's response, the team leader must be consulted. - Crossed out work should be marked UNLESS the candidate has replaced it with an alternative response.

-PEARSON EDEXCEL GCE MATHEMATICS

-General Instructions for Marking
+EDEXCEL GCE MATHEMATICS General Instructions for Marking

-- 1. The total number of marks for the paper is 100. - 2.
-These mark schemes use the following types of marks: - M marks: Method marks are awarded for 'knowing a method and attempting to apply it', unless otherwise indicated. - A marks: Accuracy marks can only be awarded if the relevant method (M) marks have been earned. - B marks are unconditional accuracy marks (independent of M marks) - Marks should not be subdivided.
+- 1. The total number of marks for the paper is 40. - 2.
+The Edexcel Mathematics mark schemes use the following types of marks: - M marks: method marks are awarded for 'knowing a method and attempting to apply it', unless otherwise indicated. - A marks: Accuracy marks can only be awarded if the relevant method (M) marks have been earned. - B marks are unconditional accuracy marks (independent of M marks) - Marks should not be subdivided.